lca-123/PHBS_MLF_2023/final_project/README.md

-# How to capture the patterns of quantity and price data in long time series
+# How to Capture the Patterns of Price and Volume data in Long Time Series

 ## Team Member